Did you hear? YouTube replaced Facebook as the #1 platform that affects consumer behavior.

-What you want to do is look at the why’s, beyond the surface-level content, and ask yourself how you can make that work for your business.
+What you want to do is look at the why’s, beyond the surface-level content, and ask yourself how you can make that work for your small business.

 These YouTube marketing strategies help you get closer to creating and publishing your first video, so don’t lose focus!

 Now you need to decide how often to publish your content and when.

 If you’re just starting out and you don’t have a lot of resources (refer to your SWOT Analysis here), you don’t want to overcommit.